gb-6k-house/YsSwift/README.md

 >---
 ## Introduction
    YsSwift is a pure-Swift library with some sub-modules.
 Variable functions in this library. for example.
-If you want there is a  UIImage category with a function to resize image size.
+There is a  UIImage category with a function to resize image size.
 You can  read this doc ,  If you want get more information.
 ### I come here because I want ...
 - Use swift to developing
 - Variable function for  String